svroonland/zio-kinesis/README.md

 `kinesis`, `dynamoDb` and `cloudwatch` endpoints locally.
 In order to run the tests you need to have `docker` and `docker-compose` installed on your machine.
 Then on your machine open a terminal window and navigate to the root of this project and type:

-    > cd docker
-    > docker-compose up -d
+    > docker-compose -f docker/docker-compose.yml up -d

-To run the tests, open another terminal window, cd to the root of the project and type:
+To run the tests, enter the following in the terminal:

     > sbt test

 Don't forget to shut down the docker container after you have finished.
-In the first terminal type:
+In the terminal type:

-    > docker-compose down
+    > docker-compose -f docker/docker-compose.yml down

 ## Credits